 Despite the low price, however, it doesn’t look or feel cheaply made.
 The outer material is soft rather than hard plastic, and while the front is dominated by a large white Leave No Trace logo, it doesn’t seem tacky.

 The 2″ touchscreen on the back isn’t super-high resolution, but it’s nice and bright even in direct sunlight.
-One side holds the micro-USB charging port, a microSD card slot, and micro-HDMI for outputting to a TV or monitor if you’re so inclined.
+One side holds the mini-USB charging port, a microSD card slot, and micro-HDMI for outputting to a TV or monitor if you’re so inclined.
 You can also plug an external mic into the USB slot.

 The top holds a pair of round buttons that control power, shutter, and switching between modes.
 Other than grills for the internal microphone and speaker, that’s about it for external features.